Cornutum/tcases/Tcases-Guide.md

 just doesn't matter.
 At least for this particular function, the letters and format of the file name have no bearing on the behavior of the function.
 Instead, what's needed is a _model_ of the value domain for this variable that characterizes the _types_ of values that are significant to the test.
 This is a well-known test design technique known as [equivalence class partitioning](http://en.wikipedia.org/wiki/Equivalence_partitioning).
-You use each value definitino to identify a _class_ of values.
+You use each value definition to identify a _class_ of values.
 By definition, all specific values in this class are test-equivalent.
 We don't need to test them all -- any one of them will do.